 The west coast of West Caicos experiences some of the clearest ocean water in the Turks and Caicos, and the coastal

-snorkelling in unmatched.
+snorkeling in unmatched.
 The setting is unique – low limestone cliffs are interspersed by small coves, the ocean floor of the coves are typically sandy, and beautiful patterns are created by the wave action.

-Elkhorn coral, purple and yellow sea fans, and colourful reef fish thrive along the coast, and due to the adjacent deeper water, it’s possible to see stingrays, eagle rays, nurse sharks and turtles gliding by as well.
+Elkhorn coral, purple and yellow sea fans, and colorful reef fish thrive along the coast, and due to the adjacent deeper water, it’s possible to see stingrays, eagle rays, nurse sharks and turtles gliding by as well.

 There’s excellent cliff jumping as well.
-You’ll be able to find spots with heights ranging up to about twenty five feet (8m).
+You’ll be able to find spots with heights ranging up to about twenty-five feet (8m).

 Sights and Attractions on Land

-Snorkelling at the cliffs of West Caicos.
+Snorkeling at the cliffs of West Caicos.

 Although not park of the marine national park, the abandoned ruins of the Victorian-era

 Yankee Town can be seen close to the coast.
-This site was the centre of the short-lived sisal industry on West Caicos, and buildings, a steam traction engine, and primitive kerosene engines still stand the test of time and are hidden in the vegetation.
+This site was the center of the short-lived sisal industry on West Caicos, and buildings, a steam traction engine, and primitive kerosene engines still stand the test of time and are hidden in the vegetation.

 The nature reserve of